-Some people still question whether depression is “real.”
-It’s real.
-It kills.
-It almost killed me.
+And some people still question whether depression is “real.”

 What Depression Looks Like In Your Brain